mararap/minishell/docs/04-signal.md

 ## Bottom line

-This requirement is achieved in your minishell by:
+This requirement is achieved in our minishell by:

 * defining exactly one global signal flag: `volatile sig_atomic_t g_signal_number`
 * keeping `t_shell` and all real shell data out of global scope